LesFerch/RightClickTools/doc/v2/README.md

 By default, where elevation is applicable to a tool, a dialog will pop up allowing you to run as **User**, **Administrator**, or **TrustedInstaller**.

-You can also configure Right-Click Tools to open any of these tools at the Run-As level of your choice and only show the pop-up when the **Ctrl** key is held down.

 <img width="345" height="222" alt="image" src="https://github.com/user-attachments/assets/7c4fb3de-1c68-4444-b133-f241987f6562#gh-dark-mode-only" />
 <img width="346" height="223" alt="image" src="https://github.com/user-attachments/assets/0f58f579-15ac-41ff-aaf8-675ec377fdd6#gh-light-mode-only" />

+You can also configure Right-Click Tools to open any of the applicable tools at the Run-As level of your choice and only show the pop-up when the **Ctrl** key is held down.
+See the **Configuration** section later in this document for details.

 ### Cmd Here, PowerShell Here, and PowerShell Core Here